techidaily/site-article-helps/source/_posts/updated-a-step-by-step-guide-to-stunning-image-artistry-mosaics.md

 A more advanced approach to photographic mosaics is when the matching is done pixel by pixel and the library images are then placed after much scrutiny.
 This takes more time than your usual average.

-## Part 2 How Do You Make a Mosaic Collage?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XS1nQCe95LU?si=A2dhdFkSAI61_nKA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Nl0Z0eth1u4?si=0eecOBNfc--51AJO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2 How Do You Make a Mosaic Collage?

 ### 015 Awesome Mosaic Makers You Need to Know